lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 SoD - Add stat-based observations and options - by Lauriel
 ------------------------------------------------------------------------
-Adds comments about the situation based upon INT and WIS and quest options based on various stats ** PROGRESS: So far only observations about the weak poison have been put in ** TO-DO: Add dialogue options to Caelar at bridge about weak-poison
+Adds comments about the situation based upon INT and WIS and quest options based on various stats ** TODO: Weak Poison dialogue options need to be added to Caelar scene at bridge

 ------------------------------------------------------------------------
 SoD - Ditch tour-guide Corwin Schael - by Lauriel